10 Free Internship Programs for High School Students

 Eligibility: All high school students are eligible.

-Medicine Encompassed is best for students interested in exploring the medical field through active participation in various committees focused on researching and developing medical education resources.
+Medicine Encompassed stands out on our list of 10 free internship programs for high school students, offering unique opportunities in medical research and resource creation.
 In this program, you primarily take on the roles of researchers, writers, and resource creators across 18 diverse committees.

 You will be tasked with creating educational content and resources that contribute to an inclusive medical curriculum.
 This may involve researching medical topics, writing informative articles or guides, and developing educational materials that can be used by others to learn about various medical fields.
 Additionally, you can contribute to the ‘Project Cultivation’ outreach initiative, which aims to increase awareness and accessibility of medical education.
 The final outcome of the program typically includes a comprehensive set of educational materials that students have contributed to or created.